datarobot/airflow-provider-datarobot/README.md

 Submit a job to the queue to train a model from a specific blueprint.

-Returns model training job ID
+Returns a model training job ID.

 Parameters: